Indie sleaze nostalgia has revived Y2K’s “thinspo” community

 ADVERTISEMENT

-Nearly twenty years and many specialized therapy sessions later, I was concerned and more than confused by the numerous tweets proclaiming the return of "2014 indie sleaze” skinny.
-As a quick clarification, the majority of pro-ana Twitter threads are mistakenly using indie sleaze to describe a 2010s Tumblr trend known as soft grunge, but the mistaken use of terms like “Tumblrcore indie sleaze” isn’t the point.
+Nearly 20 years and many specialized therapy sessions later, I was concerned and more than confused by the numerous tweets proclaiming the return of "2014 indie sleaze” skinny.
+As a quick clarification, the majority of pro-ana Twitter threads are mistakenly using indie sleaze to describe a 2010s Tumblr trend known as soft grunge.
+But the mistaken use of terms like “Tumblrcore indie sleaze” isn’t the point.
 Rather, it’s the hundreds of thousands of Gen Z Twitter users liking the exact same rib-cage photos, disturbing “motivational” quotes, and GIFs from the British television show Skins that kept us from eating for the sake of our own thigh gaps.

 It turns out that eating disorders are not just back but are being encouraged by a community of young Gen Zers posting the same pro-ana Tumblr photos I saw when I was a teenager.
 It’s become so prevalent that it’s caught the attention of concerned users outside of the rapidly growing community, who’ve been tweeting about how “we’re really reliving tumblr 2014 indie sleaze, ed madness.”
 This time, they’re just using the hashtag #edtwt, the kaomoji “𖦁,” or a red ribbon emoji, as well as spelling words like “di3t” and “3ating disord3r” to circumvent moderation.